yuulive/igiuguiu/README.md

 # Category
 1. Introduction
+2. Install
-2. Usage
+3. Usage
-3. Requirement
+4. Requirement
-4. Basic function
+5. Basic function
-5. Typeclass in rust as trait
+6. Typeclass in rust as trait
-6. Typeclass impl for std struct and enum of Rust
+7. Typeclass impl for std struct and enum of Rust
-7. Contribution and developing
+8. Contribution and developing
-8. Thanks List
+9. Thanks List
-9. LICENSE
+10. LICENSE

 ### Introduction
 KaguyaRs is a **TOY** functional library of Rust.